 The area is also suitable for cycling.
 Ninh Binh has a lot of types of accommodation especially in the city center.
 Accommodation, hostels and hotels are mostly middle category in low price ranges.
 It is not a problem to get a private room for one person for 10 USD / night.

-MAI CHAU – Accommodation in Mai Chau
+MAI CHAU – Where to stay in Mai Chau:

 Mai Chau town and surrounding area is a huge 20 km large valley with rice fields.
 You can ride a motorcycle to the hilly areas, the paths here are in fairly good condition and the area near the Hoa Binh Lake is fantastic.
 This area is inhabited by people of Thai ethnic group (White, Black), but also some groups of Hmong.